SanthoshiniRamamoorthy/sms_spam_detector/README.md

 # SMS SPAM DETECTION
-SMS spam detector using machine learning by collecting a labeled dataset of Spam and Ham messages.
+SMS spam detector using machine learning by collecting a dataset of Spam and Ham messages.